Transformations#

 Graph updates propagation#

-JAX transformations see inputs as pytrees of arrays, and Flax NNX see inputs pytrees of arrays and Python references, where references form a graph.
+JAX transforms see inputs as pytrees of jax.Arrays, and Flax NNX sees inputs as pytrees of jax.Arrays and Python references, where references form a graph.
 Flax NNX’s state propagation machinery can track arbitrary updates to the objects as long as they’re local to the inputs (updates to globals inside transforms are not supported).
-This means that you can modify graph structure as needed, including updating existing attributes, adding/deleting attributes, swapping attributes, sharing (new) references between objects, sharing Variables between objects, etc. The sky is the limit!

-The following example demonstrates performing some arbitrary updates to the Weights object inside nnx.vmap and verifying that the updates are correctly propagated to the original Weights object outside the transformation.
+The following example demonstrates performing some arbitrary updates to the Weights object inside nnx.vmap, and verifying that the updates are correctly propagated to the original Weights object outside the transformation:

 class Count(nnx.Variable): pass